-For the purpose of this writing, I will refer ONLY to the US Congress created, HUD regulated, FHA Insured "Home Equity Conversion Mortgage" - H.E.C.M.
+This question is paramount in the mind of many Homeowners that have or are planning to do a Reverse Mortgage on their homes, as well as with their heirs.
+NONE of the generalized information provided here is to be construed as legal advice, I AM NOT AN ATTORNEY.For the purpose of this writing, I will refer ONLY to the US Congress created, HUD regulated, FHA Insured "Home Equity Conversion Mortgage" - H.E.C.M.
 Reverse Mortgage.
 It is the only one available today and the most numerous one.
-A few years ago, there were several "propietary" Reverse Mortgages which might have different set of terms and conditions.
+There were several "propietary" Reverse Mortgages which might have different set of terms and conditions.
 You should consult with a competent attorney to determine which type you have.

 Let's get one thing clear, the HECM Reverse Mortgage was created to help the Senior Homeowner, nobody else.
 Period.
 The Borrower owns the property, but Lender has some rights given by the mortgage like in any other type of mortgage.
 Neither the Lender nor the Government own or want the property.
 Period.

 As a Senior with a HECM Reverse Mortgage on my home, and a Reverse Mortgage Professional Loan Originator since 2005, I can vouch for the fact that it has helped many thousands of Seniors.
 For MANY, including me, it has been a blessing.

 What happens when the LAST Borrower passes away: By the terms of most loans, whether traditional or HECM, at death the loan becomes immediately due and payable.
 The Borrower no longer exists.
 Lenders subscribe to services which notify them of the death of a Borrower.
 The Estate should notify Lender in writing as soon as possible.